univention/univention-corporate-server/doc/app-center/configurations.rst

    schema file.

    If an official object identifier (OID) namespace is needed, Univention can provide one.
-It is important to note that shipping the schema file alone is not enough.
+It's important to note that shipping the schema file alone is not enough.
 It has to be registered with the mentioned function in the join script.